jjl/crouton-clj/README.md

 A high performance URL router for the 90% case

-## Oh lord, why another url router?
+## Why?

+Other libraries check some of these points, but not all:

-1. Decomplected
+1. Simplicity

-* HTTP specifies that a URL defines an endpoint, not a URL and a method.
+* Does one thing, well (path routing)
-* The method should be handled at the endpoint with something like [yada](https://github.com/juxt/yada/).
+* Works well in conjunction with something like [yada](https://github.com/juxt/yada/).

 2. Routes as data